 Intrahepatic cholangiocarcinoma is given a tumour stage of either Tis, 1, 2, 3, or 4.
 The tumour stage is based on the tumour extension, the number of tumours present, and if vascular invasion is identified (see above sections for more details).

 Cholangiocarcinoma is given a nodal stage between 0 and 1.
-If no cancer cells are seen in any of the lymph nodes examined, the stage is pN0.
-If cancer cells are found in any lymph nodes, the stage is pN1.
+If no tumour cells are seen in any of the lymph nodes examined, the stage is pN0.
+If tumour cells are found in any lymph nodes, the stage is pN1.
 If no lymph nodes are sent for pathologic examination, the nodal stage cannot be determined and is listed as pNX.